elliejeanclark/chess/mynotes.md

 - Signer runs data through cryptographic hash function to create signer digest
 - Signer encrypts digest using their private key.
 This is the "digital signature"
 - Signer sends data + digital signature to receiver.

+# Concurrency
+By default, programs do one thing at a time.
+They start executing in main, and then when main completes, the program terminates.

+Threads can be doing multiple things at the same time.

+## Parallel vs. Concurrent vs. Sequential Execution
+When you have multiple tasks and a single CPU (or core) the operating system will swap which task is executing so that each task gets a chance to run.
+This allows the tasks to run concurrently.
+If you have multiple cpus or cores, then the operating system can actually run the tasks at the same time, or in parallel.
+If each task has to run to completion before another task can start, then the tasks are running sequentially.

+## Join method
+The join method can be added to make a thread wait for another thread to finish before continuing on.

+## Java thread pools
+The programmer creates a submitter, which tells the thread pool (java calls it executor service) to run the task in the submitter in the background.

+The actual thread pool uses available threads to run tasks that have been added to a task queue.

+## Race Conditions/Hazards
+This issue occurs when two threads are racing and one beats the other, and one of the thread doesn't execute.

+## Writing Thread-Safe Code
+Database Transactions
+- Make things run sequentially
+- Everything either works or nothing does.
+Synchronized Methods
+- Critical Sections
+  - Sections that access shared resources accessed by concurrent tasks.
+  - Critical sections of code are sections of code that only one thread should be allowed to run at a time.
+- Synchronized Method
+  - Making a method synchronized prevents multiple threads from entering the method on the same object at the same time.
+  - Threads execute the method one at a time.
+  - Multiple threads can execute the method at the same time, but not on the same object.